codemonkey1101/ucb-mlai-capstone/README.md

 -

 #### Target classes (categorical)
-MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' wins - number of wins during a regular season per team. losses - number losses during a regular season per team. ties - number of ties during a regular season per team
+MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' (derived from NFL_team_playoff_perc_win_data.csv) wins - number of wins during a regular season per team. losses - number losses during a regular season per team. ties - number of ties during a regular season per team